How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know when my shower drain has become clogged?
+How can I tell if my shower drain is clogged?

-What are the best natural methods to unblock the shower drain?
+What are some natural ways to unblock the shower drain?

 When should I call a professional plumber for my blocked shower drain?